CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 - storage
 ---

-# FS Buckets: file system with persistence <span class="cc-beta pull-right" title="Currently in Beta version"></span>
+# FS Buckets: file system with persistence

 When you deploy an application on any PaaS, a new virtual machine is created, the previous one is deleted.
 If your application generates data, for example if you let users upload pictures and you do not store it on external